ffilippopoulos/k8s-envoy-control-plane/README.md

 ### Sources configuration - control plane

-Each source is a kubernets cluster that the control plane is going to watch events from.
+Each source is a kubernetes cluster that the control plane is going to watch events from.
 An example config will be:

 ```
     [